Q Is obsessive-compulsive disorder a disease that can be completely cured, or does it require lifelong management?

 Q

-I've heard that OCD and depression often occur together — can both be treated at Dongjedang?
+I’ve heard that obsessive-compulsive disorder (OCD) and depression often occur together.
+Can I receive treatment for both at Dongjedang?

 #Comorbidities